 These are one of the finest Cloud Drives that are there today from biggest IT companies.
-There are many others cloud drive providers that are also good and in some way those will be better than above ones.
+There are many others cloud drive providers that are also good and in some way, those could be better than above ones also.

-So for personal data a file sharing is concerned these Cloud Drives are the best options to share and centralize all your important files.
+So for personal data and file sharing is these Cloud Drives are the best options to share and centralize all your important files.